ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 {:note: .note}
 {:important: .important}

-# Configuring Load Balancing Parameters and Placing Your Order
+# Configuring load balancing parameters and placing your order
 {: #configure-load-balancing-parameters-and-place-order}

 This topic shows you how to configure your load balancer and finalize the order.

 ![CLB Load Balancing Parameters](images/CLB_LoadBalancing_Parameters_PUP.png "CLB Load Balancing Parameters")

-## Step 1 - Adding Protocols
+## Step 1 - Adding protocols

 Add the protocols for your load balancer: